Chloe Saxon Rocks Sexy Black Lingerie & Calls Herself A ‘Good Girl Gone Bad’

 Brunette bombshell Chloe Saxon tantalized her 749,000 Instagram followers with her most recent update, a sizzling snap that she paired with a sexy caption.
 The look she wore was from online retailer Fashion Nova, and Chloe made sure to tag the brand’s Instagram account in the picture itself as well as in the caption of the post.

-She rocked a smoking-hot black lace bodysuit that left little to the imagination, and showed off her hourglass physique to perfection.
+She rocked a smoking-hot black lace bodysuit that left little to the imagination and showed off her hourglass physique to perfection.
 The garment had an off-the-shoulder style top with ruffled lace fabric along her ample assets and around her arms.
-The style showcased plenty of her bronzed skin, and also flaunted a serious amount of cleavage.
+The style showcased plenty of her bronzed skin and also flaunted a serious amount of cleavage.

-The waist of the garment had some vertical details that looked like corset boning, and a column of closures along the front.
+The waist of the garment had some vertical details that looked like corset boning and a column of closures along the front.
 Semi-sheer panels of black lace stretched between the boning, giving the look a seductive peek-a-boo vibe.
 The bodysuit also clung to every inch of her curvaceous figure, nipping in at her slim waist and flaring back out over her voluptuous hips.

-The look ended right at the tops of her legs and left her toned thighs exposed, although the picture was cropped in a way that only a few inches of her thighs, and some of the tattoos on her legs, were visible.
+The look ended right at the tops of her legs and left her toned thighs exposed.
+Although the picture was cropped in a way that only a few inches of her thighs, some of the tattoos on her legs were visible.
 She posed in front of a plain white wall, allowing her ensemble to be the focal point of the shot.

 Chloe also kept her accessories simple, wearing a pair of very subtle earrings and one chunky statement necklace with a cross pendant that hung just above her cleavage.